Vegetables are well-known for being good for your health. Most vegetables are low in calories but high in vitamins, minerals and fiber.

 In fact, one study revealed that for each serving of carrots per week, participants’ risk of prostate cancer decreased by 5% (6).

 Another study showed that eating carrots may reduce the risk of lung cancer in smokers as well.
 Compared to those who ate carrots at least once a week, smokers who did not eat carrots had a three times greater risk of developing lung cancer (7).

 Carrots are also high in vitamin C, vitamin K and potassium (4).

 Summary: Carrots are especially high in beta-carotene, which can turn into vitamin A in the body.
 Their high antioxidant content may help reduce the risk of lung and prostate cancer.

 Broccoli belongs to the cruciferous family of vegetables.

 Sulforaphane is significant in that it has been shown to have a protective effect against cancer.

 In one animal study, sulforaphane was able to reduce the size and number of breast cancer cells while also blocking tumor growth in mice (9).

 Eating broccoli may help prevent other types of chronic disease, too.

-A 2010 animal study found that consuming broccoli sprouts could protect the heart from disease-causing oxidative stress by lowering levels up to 116% (10).
+A 2010 animal study found that consuming broccoli sprouts could protect the heart from disease-causing oxidative stress by significantly lowering levels of oxidants (10).